Koopman operator framework for spectral analysis and identification of infinite-dimensional systems: Conclusion

 In this paper, the Koopman operator framework has been leveraged in the case of infinite-dimensional nonlinear systems.
 Building on previous theoretical works, we have considered a semigroup of composition operators and the associated Lie generator on a space of continuous functionals.
 A finite-dimensional representation of these operators has been proposed and used in the context of spectral analysis.
 This approach yields a generalization of the data-driven EDMD method for infinite-dimensional systems.
 We have also developed a novel identification method, which allows to identify nonlinear PDEs although it relies solely on linear techniques.
 This method has been complemented with convergence results.

 The Koopman operator framework for infinite-dimensional systems is still in its infancy.
 Convergence properties of the finite-dimensional approximation of the Koopman operator should be thoroughly studied, in particular in light of the recent results by \cite{Farkas} in semigroup theory.
 This could provide some insight into the results obtained with the generalized EDMD method.
-Moreover, the proposed lifting identification method does not seem to be robust to noise.
-In this context, the weak formulation of the method could be further exploited to enhance noise robustness (see e.g. \cite{Grigoriev}) and some guidelines to carefully select the weight functions could be provided.
-In future work, the lifting method should also be compared with state-of-the-art PDE identification methods.
+The possibility to consider several weights functions should be further investigated and exploited.
+In particular, some guidelines to carefully select the weight functions could be provided.
+Finally, robustness to noise should be improved.